frannieyy/frannieXiao_CClab2016/w11_h01_opencv/readme.md

-I wrote this code with a filter that could convert real-time footage into black and white pixles.
+I wrote this code with openCV library that could convert real-time footage into black and white pixles.